opensearch-project/project-website/_posts/2021-10-29-moving-from-opensource-elasticsearch-to-opensearch.markdown

 twittercard:
   description: "Learn how to move from open source Elasticsearch to OpenSearch, and why you want to move now."
 ---
-*Blog refreshed for technical accuracy on 11 Nov 2022*
+*Blog refreshed for technical accuracy on 16 Nov 2022*

-The process of upgrading from open-source Elasticsearch to OpenSearch varies depending on your current version of Elasticsearch, installation type, tolerance for downtime, and cost sensitivity.
+The process of upgrading from open source Elasticsearch to OpenSearch varies depending on your current version of Elasticsearch, installation type, tolerance for downtime, and cost sensitivity.
 Rather than recommended steps for every situation, we provide general guidance on the process.

 This blog post is a refresh of the upgrade process.
-## What is an open-source Elasticsearch to OpenSearch upgrade?
+## What is an open source Elasticsearch to OpenSearch upgrade?

 An *upgrade* means moving a cluster to either a new major or latest minor version of the major version.
 Major version upgrades come with breaking changes, and the upgrade should follow the recommended migration path.
 Minor version upgrades are relatively simple.